grafana/loki/docs/sources/operations/autoscaling_queriers.md

 )
 ```

-Finally, to minimize the scenario where we scale up shortly after scaling down, we recommend setting
+To minimize the scenario where Loki scales up shortly after scaling down, set
 a stabilization window for scaling down.